yaal-coop/canaille/CONTRIBUTING.rst

 With the LDAP backend, all data is lost when Canaille stops.

 .. code-block:: console
-    :caption: Run the demo instance with the LDAP backend
+    :caption: Run the development server with the LDAP backend

-    cd demo
+    cd dev
     docker compose --file docker-compose-ldap.yml up

 Populate the database
 ~~~~~~~~~~~~~~~~~~~~~

-The demo database comes populated with some random users and groups.
+The development server database comes populated with some random users and groups.
 If you need more, you can generate
 users and groups with the ``populate`` command:

 .. code-block:: console